formkit/docs-content/inputs/autocomplete.md

     "prop": "options-appearance",
     type: "string",
     default: "undefined",
-    "description": "For multi-select dropdowns, this prop allows you to customize the look and feel of the selected options.
+    "description": "For multi-select autocompletes, this prop allows you to customize the look and feel of the selected options.
 Possible values are `default` (the default) or `checkbox`."
   },
   {
     "prop": "always-load-on-open",
     type: "boolean",
     default: "false",
-    "description": "When set to `true`, the dropdown will always load the options when the listbox is opened."
+    "description": "When set to `true`, the autocomplete will always load the options when the listbox is opened."
   },
   {
     name: "load-on-created",
     type: "boolean",
     default: "false",
-    "description": "When set to `true`, the dropdown will load the options when the node is created."
+    "description": "When set to `true`, the autocomplete will load the options when the node is created."
   },
   {
     name: "clear-search-on-open",